Conformal Prediction Bands for Two-Dimensional Functional Time Series: Uncertainty Quantification: Conformal Prediction for 2D Functional Time Series

 \begin{thm} If the following conditions hold: \begin{itemize} \item $\sup_{a \in \mathbb{R}} |\hat{F}(a)-F(a)| \leq \delta_{1\bar{l}}$ with probability $1-\gamma_{1\bar{l}}$ \item $\frac{1}{|\Pi|} \sum_{\pi \in \Pi}\left[S(Z^{\pi})-S^*(Z_{(y)}^{\pi})\right]^2 \leq \delta_{2\bar{m}}^2$ with probability $1-\gamma_{2\bar{m}}$ \item $|S(Z^{\pi}) - S^*(Z^{\pi})| \leq \delta_{2\bar{m}}$ with probability $1-\gamma_{2\bar{m}}$ \item With probability $1-\gamma_{2\bar{m}}$ the pdf of $S^*(Z^{\pi})$ is bounded above by a constant $D$ \end{itemize} then the Conformal confidence set has approximate coverage $\-\alpha$:

 \end{thm}

-The first condition concerns the approximate ergodicity of $\hat{F}$ for $F$, a condition which holds for strongly mixing time series using blocking permutation $\Pi$ defined in \eqref{eqn:blocking_scheme} (\citealt{chernozhukov2018exact}).
-The other conditions are requirements for the quality of approximating the oracle $S^*(Z^{\pi})$ with $S(Z^{\pi})$.
+The first condition concerns the approximate ergodicity of $\hat{F}$, a condition which holds for strongly mixing time series using blocking permutation $\Pi$ defined in \eqref{eqn:blocking_scheme} (\citealt{chernozhukov2018exact}).
+The other conditions are requirements for the quality of approximation of $S^*(Z^{\pi})$ with $S(Z^{\pi})$.
 Intuitively, $\delta_{2\bar{m}}^2$ bounds the discrepancy between the nonconformity scores and their oracle counterparts.
 Such condition is related to the quality of the point prediction and to the choice of the employed nonconformity measure.